County Meath: Other sports

 As with much of the rest of Ireland, association football is a popular spectator sport within Meath.
-The two most prominent football clubs in the county are Parkvilla F.C. and Dunboyne A.F.C., which both compete in the Leinster Senior League.

 The lower-tier Meath and District League comprises clubs from counties Meath, Louth, Cavan and Monaghan.

+Underage football in Meath is run by the NERL.

-Despite being one of the most populous counties in Ireland, Dunboyne's Darragh Lenihan is the first and only player from Meath to have represented the Republic of Ireland national football team, after making his debut in 2018.
+Despite being one of the most populous counties in Ireland, it took until 2018 for Dunboyne's Darragh Lenihan to become the first player from Meath to have represented the Republic of Ireland national football team.
+Since then, Jamie McGrath of Athboy and Evan Ferguson of Bettystown have represented the side.

 Golf is also widely played, and there are numerous golf and links courses in Meath.
 Killeen Castle in Dunsany has an 18-hole championship golf course which was designed by Jack Nicklaus in 2009, and was the venue for the 2011 Solheim Cup.
 Knightsbrook Golf Club in Trim also has a championship golf course which was designed by Christy O'Connor in 2006.
 The County Meath Golf Club in Trim and Royal Tara Golf Club near Navan are two of the most popular golfing locations in the county.
 Links golf is also played adjacent to the Irish sea coast at the Laytown & Bettystown Golf Club.

 Athletics within the county is organised by the Meath Athletics Board, which oversees the county's 18 athletics clubs.
 The board is based in Claremont Stadium in Navan, which is a 400m Tartan Athletics Track and Field Stadium.
 Sara Treacy of Dunboyne AC represented Ireland in the 2016 Summer Olympics in Rio de Janeiro.

 Several teams from Meath compete in the Leinster League in Rugby union, most notably Ashbourne RFC, Athboy RFC, Navan R.F.C. and North Meath RFC.
 Former Leinster and Ireland wing Shane Horgan, from Bellewstown, played for Boyne RFC in Drogheda at youth level.